How to Clean a Hacked Drupal Site

 To check your Google Transparency Report:

-Now that you have identified potentially compromised users and malware locations, you can remove malware from Drupal and restore your website to a clean state.
+Now that you have identified potentially compromised users and malware locations, you can remove malware from your hacked Drupal site and restore it to a clean state.

 The best way to identify hacked files is by comparing the current state of the site with an old and clean backup.
 If a backup is available, you can use that to compare the two versions and identify what has been modified.

-By comparing infected files with known good files (from official sources or reliably clean backups) you can identify and remove malicious changes.
+By comparing infected files with known good files (from official sources or reliably clean backups) you can identify and remove Drupal malware.

-If you can’t find the malicious content, try searching the web for malicious content, payloads, and domain names that you found in the first step.
+If you can’t find the Drupal malware, try searching the web for malicious content, payloads, and domain names that you found in the first step.
 Chances are that someone else has already figured out how those domain names are involved in the hack you are attempting to clean.

-To manually remove a malware infection from Drupal database tables:
+To manually remove a malware infection from hacked Drupal site’s database tables:

 You can manually search your Drupal database for common malicious PHP functions, such as eval, base64_decode, gzinflate, preg_replace, str_replace, etc. Note that these functions are also used by Drupal extensions for legitimate reasons, so be sure you test changes or get help so you do not accidentally break your site.